-Step 5) – Then place the slices in the breadcrumbs and parmesan cheese.
+Step 5) – Then place the slices in the breadcrumbs and Parmigiano.
 Press well with your hands so that the breading sticks completely on both sides.

-Step 6) – Prepare all the pork loin slices in this way.
-In a large frying pan heat plenty of vegetable oil.
+Step 6) – Prepare all the pork loin slices in this way and set aside.
+Then in a large frying pan heat plenty of vegetable oil.

 To know when the oil is at the right temperature, dip the handle of a wooden spoon in.
 If bubbles form around the handle, the oil is ready to fry your delicious treats!

-Step 7) – Now fry your Parmesan pork chops.
+Step 7) – Now pan fry your pork cutlets.
 Cook for about three minutes per side, until they are golden brown and crispy on both sides.

-Like all fried foods, Parmesan pork chops are great if eaten right away, as soon as they are ready.
+Like all fried foods, even pork cutlets are great if eaten right away, as soon as they are ready.